ZhenxinLi/DevOpsA2/README.md

   We can see that the RDS performs so much better when the client thread increases.

-  Hence, RDS can be a considerable way when the team is going for the realistic loads.
+  Hence, RDS can be a considerable alternative way when the team is going for the realistic loads.

+#### Backup